Paylo.one · Pilot

 Audit and source traceability

-A tenant-scoped, append-only audit trail records actions, decisions, and access, with export and deletion evidence.
+A durable audit trail records actions, decisions, and access, with evidence for export and deletion requests.

 Access